intergral/grafana-deep-datasource/README.md

    1. Either build from source or
    2. Download the latest release from [Github](https://github.com/intergral/grafana-deep-datasource/releases)
 2. Unzip or copy the build output to the plugins directory for Grafana (In docker this is /var/lib/grafana/plugins/)
 3. Now do the same for [intergral-deep-panel](https://github.com/intergral/grafana-deep-panel)
+4. Now start Grafana and you will be able to add Deep as a datasource.

+### Unsigned

-4. As this is currently unsigned you need to add an exception to Grafana.
+If you are using the unsigned version of the build you need to add an exception to the grafana.ini file.

+1. When using the unsigned
    1. Add the line `allow_loading_unsigned_plugins = intergral-deep-panel,intergral-deep-datasource` to `grafana.ini` (
-      In docker this is /etc/grafana/grafana.ini)
+      In docker this is /etc/grafana/grafana.ini) in the `[plugins]` section.
    2. Here we hae also added the allowance for the panel plugin that this plugin requires.
-5. Now start Grafana and you will be able to add Deep as a datasource.

 ## Using Docker
-If you are building a container with docker then you can simply use the pre-built [image]().
+If you are building a container with docker then you can simply use the pre-built [image](https://docker.hub).

 ### Existing builds
 If you are already building a custom docker image for Grafana then you can use docker build layers to add Deep.